Presentations available on UR.se

-During the first two days of the conference, Swedish television was recording the sessions in the plenary room.
-They then made a selection among the recordings and now these presentations are available at www.urplay.se when you search for “universell design”.
-You can also find theme at www.ur.se.
+During the first two days of the UD2014 conference, Swedish television was recording the sessions in the plenary room.
+They then made a selection among the recordings and now these presentations are available at www.ur.se when you search for “universell design”.

 Here you find the direct links to the keynote presentations by Bodil Jönsson, Patricia Moore, Hubert Froyen and Stefan Johansson.
 Also to the presentations by Mark Trieglaff, Safaa Mahmoud, Katerina Papamichail and Daniel Iacofono & Susan Gottsman.

 UD2016 will take place in York, 21 – 24 August 2016